 Skip to content

-Performance · Optimization · Engineering
+Performance · Infrastructure · Cost · Migrations

-I make slow software fast.
+I make slow software fast, and expensive systems cheap.

 Haversine · 1M pairs · 9950X3D